SajawalFareedi/OpenSea-NFT-Buyer/README.md

 # OpenSea-NFT-Buyer

-A bot developed in NodeJS for buying NFTs based on certain conditions.
+A bot developed in NodeJS for buying profitable NFTs based on certain conditions.

+NOTE: USE AT YOUR OWN RISK